mazurowski-lab/segmentation-guided-diffusion/README.md

 ### Data Preparation

-Please put your training images in some dataset directory `DATA_FOLDER`, organized into train, validation and test split subdirectories.
-The images should be in a format that PIL can read (e.g. `.png`, `.jpg`, etc.).
+Please put your training images in some dataset directory `DATA_FOLDER` (with any filenames), organized into train, validation and test split subdirectories.
+The images should be in a format that PIL can read (e.g. `.png`, `.jpg`, etc.) if they are standard 1- or 3-channel images, and for images with other channel counts use `.npy` NumPy array files.
 For example:

 ```
 DATA_FOLDER